 In February 2016, the FASB issued ASU No. 2016-02, Leases.
-The update requires all leases with a term greater than twelve months to be recognized on the balance sheet through a right-of-use asset and a lease liability and the disclosure of key information pertaining to leasing arrangements.
+The update requires all leases with a term greater than twelve months to be recognized on the balance sheet by calculating the discounted present value of such leases and accounting for them through a right-of-use asset and an offsetting lease liability, and the disclosure of key information pertaining to leasing arrangements.
 This new guidance is effective for our annual reporting period beginning in the first quarter of fiscal 2020, with early adoption permitted.
-The Partnership is evaluating the effect that ASU No. 2016-02 will have on its consolidated financial statements and related disclosures, but has not yet selected a transition method or determined the timing of adoption.
+The Partnership does not intend to early adopt.
+The Partnership is continuing to evaluate the effect that ASU No. 2016-02 could have on its consolidated financial statements and related disclosures, but has not yet selected a transition method.
+The new guidance will materially change how we account for operating leases for office space, trucks and other equipment.
+Upon adoption, we expect to recognize discounted right-of-use assets and offsetting lease liabilities related to our operating leases of office space, trucks and other equipment.
+As of June 30, 2017, the undiscounted future minimum lease payments through 2032 for such operating leases are approximately \$131.8 million, but what the range of reasonable discount rates will be at the time of adoption and what amount of leasing activity is expected between June 30, 2017, and the date of adoption, are currently unknown.
+For this reason we are unable to estimate the discounted right-of-use assets and lease liabilities as of the date of adoption.